awsdocs/amazon-cloudfront-developer-guide/doc_source/http-502-bad-gateway.md

 The command that you use depends on whether you use a client that supports [SNI \(Server Name Indication\)](http://en.wikipedia.org/wiki/Server_Name_Indication)\.

 **Client supports SNI**
-`openssl s_client –connect domainname:443 –servername domainname`
+`openssl s_client -connect domainname:443 -servername domainname`

 **Client doesn't support SNI**
 `openssl s_client –connect domainname:443`